kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

 Tracetest leverages existing OpenTelemetry instrumentation to run assertions against every part of an HTTP transaction.

-But, by integrating with Testkube you can now add Tracetest to the native CI/CD pipeline in your Kubernetes cluster.
+By integrating with Testkube you can now add Tracetest to the native CI/CD pipeline in your Kubernetes cluster.
 It allows you to run scheduled test runs and synthetic tests.
 All while following the trace-based testing principle and enabling full in-depth assertions against trace data, not just the response.

 ## Infrastructure Overview